Last updated on .

 Path through the west side of the complex

-When finished, the complex contained 15 sections, including a hospital, soup kitchen, primary school, guesthouse, hamam, caravanserai, four madrasas, a medical school, and the tombs of Süleyman the Magnificent and his family.
+When finished, the complex contained 15 sections, including a hospital, soup kitchen, primary school, guesthouse, hamam, caravanserai, four madrasas, a medical school, and the cemetery containing the tombs of Süleyman the Magnificent and his family.
 Most of the buildings still exist to this day.

 Guesthouse